RadaeePDF-Jugaad/RadaeePDF-Master-Windows-WinUI/README.md

 > The API surface, project structure, and some features are subject to change without notice.
 > Do **not** use this version in production without thoroughly testing it in your own environment.

-RadaeePDF SDK is a powerful, native PDF rendering and manipulation library for Android applications.
+RadaeePDF SDK is a powerful, native PDF rendering and manipulation library for Android, iOS, and Windows UI applications.
 Built from true native C++ code, it provides exceptional performance and a comprehensive set of features for working with PDF documents.

 ## About RadaeePDF

-RadaeePDF SDK is designed to solve most developers' needs with regards to PDF rendering and manipulation.
+RadaeePDF SDK is designed to solve most developers' needs regard to PDF rendering and manipulation.
 The SDK is trusted across industries worldwide including automotive, banking, publishing, healthcare, and more.

 ### Key Features